jdx/mise/docs/installation/index.md

-# Installation

-Installing rtx consists of two steps.

-1. Download the binary.
-   This depends on the device and operating system you are running rtx in.
-2. Register a shell hook.
-   This depends on the shell you are using.
-   Read more about this step in the [FAQ](#what-does-rtx-activate-do).

-## Download binary

 <details>
   <summary>Standalone</summary>
 Note that it isn't necessary for `rtx` to be on `PATH`.
 If you run the activate script in your rc